Riding the Trend or Protecting Profits | American Electric Power Company Inc. (AEP)

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at AEP starting from Patton Charles R., who sale 1,507 shares at the price of $88.39 back on May 04.
-After this action, Patton Charles R. now owns 26,605 shares of American Electric Power Company Inc., valued at $133,204 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at AEP starting from Akins Nicholas K, who sale 2,100 shares at the price of $86.17 back on Jun 01.
+After this action, Akins Nicholas K now owns 104,488 shares of American Electric Power Company Inc., valued at $180,957 using the latest closing price.

-McCullough Mark C, the EVP – Transmission of American Electric Power Company Inc., sale 2,062 shares at $88.39 during a trade that took place back on May 04, which means that McCullough Mark C is holding 7,628 shares at $182,260 based on the most recent closing price.
+Patton Charles R., the Executive Vice President of American Electric Power Company Inc., sale 1,507 shares at $88.39 during a trade that took place back on May 04, which means that Patton Charles R. is holding 26,605 shares at $133,204 based on the most recent closing price.

 Stock Fundamentals for AEP